-- Genetic Testing: Aortopathies and Connective Tissue Disorders for criteria related to Ehlers-Danlos syndrome and other connective tissue disorders. - Genetic Testing: Multisystem Inherited Disorders, Intellectual Disability, and Developmental Delay for criteria related to diagnostic testing for disorders that affect multiple systems. - Genetic Testing: General Approach to Genetic and Molecular Testing for criteria related to skeletal dysplasias and rare bone disorders that is not specifically discussed in this or another non-general policy.
+- Genetic Testing: Aortopathies and Connective Tissue Disorders for criteria related to Ehlers-Danlos syndrome and other connective tissue disorders. - Genetic Testing: Multisystem Inherited Disorders, Intellectual Disability, and Developmental Delay for criteria related to diagnostic testing for disorders that affect multiple systems. - Genetic Testing: General Approach to Genetic and Molecular Testing for criteria related to skeletal dysplasias and rare bone disorders that is not specifically discussed in this or another non-general policy, including known familial variant testing.